 Find out when our practice is open, what the GP consulting times are and what to do if you need help when the practice is closed.
 Find out more

 Need an appointment?
 You can phone the practice or make appointments on-line.
+We would appreciate if patients cancel appointments that are not required in order to allow others to use them.
 Find out more

 There is good access for the disabled to all of our consultation rooms, we have a lift to all floors.
 The surgery has a ramp and wide doors to allow for wheelchair access.
 If you require help getting through the doors please let us know you are coming so we can assist you.